Ratting

 Terriers capable of catching rats could earn sufficient income to support an entire family.
 These ratting dogs had to be quick, agile and have very strong jaws so the rat was killed before the terrier himself got bitten.
 These rats were hunted in the following ways:

-1. The rats in fields usually co-habited the 'setts' originally dug out by badgers, foxes or other animals.
+1. The rats in fields usually co-inhabited the 'setts' originally dug out by badgers, foxes or other animals.
 Catching them consisted of the hunter blocking off all escape routes except one.
 Then a terrier would enter that hole and bolt the rats towards the hunter who caught them often with his bare hands.
 He would then place as many live rats as possible in a bag, to be sold alive for rat pitting.

 Rat leaving ship on a mooring ropeRat leaving ship on a mooring rope